AI4WORK-Project/sliding-work-sharing/README.md

 - replace the `{existing-configration}` with a name representing your custom scenario
 - existing configuration files (`.yml`) can be found at [src/main/resources](src/main/resources)

-### 2. Download the SWS `jar` file
+### 2. Download the SWS `.jar` file

-- visit the https://github.com/AI4WORK-Project/sliding-work-sharing/releases release page of repository
-- find the latest release and download the `jar` file named in format `sliding-work-sharing-{version-number}.jar` under the "Assets" list
+- download the `.jar` file from the following link: https://github.com/AI4WORK-Project/sliding-work-sharing/releases/download/v0.1.0/sliding-work-sharing-0.1.0.jar
-- after download completes, the `jar` file can be found in your download folder
+- after download complete, the `.jar` file can be found in your download folder

 ### 3. Run the application using your custom configuration

 - place the following files in a single directory
     - your custom `.fcl` file
     - your custom `.yml` file
-    - the downloaded JAR file (e.g.,`sliding-work-sharing-0.0.1.jar`)
+    - the downloaded `.jar` file (e.g.,`sliding-work-sharing-0.0.1.jar`)

 _Note_: Ensure the `fclRulesFilePath` is correctly specified in this `.fcl` file